mckenney5/ncurses-engine/README.md

 ## How to Include

-To add 'engine.h', you need the ncurses(3) library (or libncurses5-dev on some distros).
+To add 'nengine.h', you need the ncurses(3) library (or libncurses5-dev on some distros).
-In your program, include the engine.h file via `#include "engine.h"`.
+In your program, include the engine.h file via `#include "nengine.h"`.
 Note: remember when running `gcc(1)`, you need to specify the library with the `-l` flag (ex `-lncurses`).